Nature’s Logic Dog Food earns the Advisor’s top rating of 5 stars.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The fourth ingredient is pumpkin seeds.
-Pumpkin seeds are rich in fiber, vitamins, minerals and, more importantly, linoleic acid, an essential omega-6 fat.
+The fifth ingredient is pumpkin seed.
+Pumpkin seeds are rich in fiber, vitamins, minerals and, more importantly, linoleic acid — an essential omega-6 fat.

-The fifth ingredient is yeast culture.
+The sixth ingredient is yeast culture.
 Although yeast culture is high in B-vitamins and protein, it can also be used as a probiotic to aid in digestion.

 In any case, eggs are easy to digest and have an exceptionally high biological value.